nushell/nushell.github.io/src/content/docs/book/nu_as_a_shell.md

 ---
-title: Community
+title: Nu as a Shell
 ---

-# Nu as a Shell

 The [Nu Fundamentals](nu_fundamentals) and [Programming in Nu](programming_in_nu) chapter focused mostly on the language aspects of Nushell.
 This chapter sheds the light on the parts of Nushell that are related to the Nushell interpreter (the Nushell [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).